-Did you ever wonder why we wear red on Valentine’s Day and why the day is associated with love?
+Did you ever wonder why we associate Valentine’s Day with love?
+Or why do we wear red on Valentine’s Day?
+Did you ever aks yourself the questions “Where does the custom to send Valentine cards come from?
+Is Valentine the saint of the lovers?”
 Read to find out more about the history of red and St. Valentine.

 Historically, red has always been an ambigious color in the Old World.
 It has symbolized anger, aggression, danger, passion, blood, sin, guilt, sacrifice, courage, and in some societal classes, the shade was also associated with love and sex.
 Still today, you want to look sexy and attractive on Valentine’s Day.